swrh/pK/README.md

 ## History

 In 2011 this project was written, released and deployed using Java, Struts and MySQL.
-The version released was 1.0 and the only language supported was Brazilian Portuguese.
-The code can be found tagged as v1.0.
+It was released as version [1.0](https://github.com/swrh/pK/tree/v1.0) and the only language supported was Brazilian Portuguese.

 In 2017 I started rewriting it using Ruby on Rails, but after sometime I deleted the unfinished code.
 It was in a different repository.

 In mid 2021 I updated it using newer framework versions but it still has some big bugs.
-Its branch is named as release-1.1.
+It was released as version [1.1](https://github.com/swrh/pK/tree/v1.1) and its branch is [release-1.1](https://github.com/swrh/pK/tree/release-1.1).

 In late 2021 I decided to start rewriting it using newer technologies.
 The frontend will be written using React and in the backend I'm using Spring, but I'm not 100% satisfied with this decision and I might move to something else soon.